xtreme1-io/xtreme1/README.md

 # Or add -d option to run in background.
 docker compose up -d

-# You need to explicitly specify model profile to start all model related services, the model services need GPU resource.
+# You need to explicitly specify model profile to start model services.
 docker compose --profile model up

 # When up finished, you can start or stop all or specific service.